 If you consult Geoff Chappell, you will in fact be consulting Geoff Chappell Ltd, which is incorporated in New York State.
 Unless otherwise agreed, all billable work will be done by Geoff Chappell specifically, who speaks here for the company as its President.

-These terms are negotiable if you make at least some attempt at accommodating the guidelines that I present here.
+These terms (and my fees) are negotiable if you make at least some attempt at accommodating the guidelines that I present here.
 The attempt need be nothing more than explaining your needs so that I can understand.
 Note the converse: I can’t accommodate what you don’t explain.

 I happily agree to non-disclosure of anything that I learn about your software and methods.
 I anyway take my clients’ confidentiality as understood.

 If in the course of working on your software I invent something such that you can patent, then it’s entirely yours: I renounce all interest.

 Recognise, please, that very little software stands in isolation.
 That you think to consult me very likely means that you at least perceive some trouble between your software and some other software, notably Windows.
-Anything that I learn about Windows while working on your software’s interaction with it must be my professional development, not your intellectual property (as much as it can be anyone’s).
+Anything that I learn about other software while working on your software’s interaction with it must be my professional development, not your intellectual property (as much as it can be anyone’s).

-Engage me for research, if you want, and then it’s entirely yours, but what I ordinarily sell is the application of research to your problem, not the research itself.
+Engage me for research, if you want, and then whatever I uncover for you is entirely yours, but what I ordinarily sell is the application of research to your problem, not the research itself.
 Unless you are specifically commissioning research into Windows, then any attempt by you to claim ownership of discoveries and know-how about Windows—or even to restrict my future development of such discoveries and know-how should I have become aware of them while working on your problem—means at best that I can’t risk applying any such knowledge to your problem for your benefit.
 I can instead be no more than a capable programmer, bringing to your work my substantial experience with Windows programming but applying only what is public knowledge.
 Why would you want to cripple the work I can do for you?